 Span types average duration and dependenciesedit

 The Dependencies table displays a list of downstream services or external connections relevant to the service at the selected time range.
-The table displays latency, traffic, error rate, and the impact of each dependency.
+The table displays latency, throughput, failed transaction rate, and the impact of each dependency.
 By default, dependencies are sorted by Impact to show the most used and the slowest dependency.
-If there is a particular dependency you are interested in, click View service map to view the related service map.
+If there is a particular dependency you are interested in, click View dependencies to learn more about it.

 Displaying dependencies for services instrumented with the Real User Monitoring (RUM) agent requires an agent version ≥ v5.6.3.

-The All instances table displays a list of all the available service instances within the selected time range.
+The Instances table displays a list of all the available service instances within the selected time range.
 Depending on how the service runs, the instance could be a host or a container.
-The table displays latency, traffic, errors, CPU usage, and memory usage for each instance.
+The table displays latency, throughput, failed transaction, CPU usage, and memory usage for each instance.
 By default, instances are sorted by Throughput.

 To view metadata relating to the service agent, and if relevant, the container and cloud provider, click on each icon located at the top of the page beside the service name.

 - Agent name and version